-Available on the basis of demonstrated need to Michigan students attending non-public degreegranting Michigan colleges and universities.
+Available on the basis of demonstrated need to Michigan students attending non-public degree-granting Michigan colleges and universities.

 Note: A student cannot receive a Michigan Competitive Scholarship and a Tuition Grant at the same time.
-The student must be pursuing an A.A. or B.S. degree to be eligible for either program.
+The student must be pursuing an A.A. to be eligible for either program.
 A student may apply for these awards through the Free Application for Federal Student Aid (FAFSA).